EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 ### It is slow and handles requests one at a time.

-Python is an interpreted language that was made to be beautiful and simple, not necessarily fast.
+Python is an interpreted language that was made to be beautiful and simple, not necessarily performant.
 In my comparison of [python vs go](/en/python-vs-go-go-which-is-the-best-programming-language/) I compare the performance of both, just to give you an idea.

 In addition to the above, Django does not shine for its speed at the time of execution.
 In the race to be a fast framework, it is below more modern technologies such as Flask or FastAPI.

 Go to [my tutorial on FastAPI](/en/fastapi-tutorial-the-best-python-framework/) if you want to see how slow Django is compared to other frameworks.

-### Your ORM is not asynchronous nor is it the fastest.
+### Djang's ORM is not asynchronous nor the fastest.

 Django is working to make its ORM asynchronous, but it's not there yet.
 Other alternatives such as tortoise-orm, sql-alchemy, pony-orm are ahead in this aspect.